Terence English: UK cardiac surgical register

 English was involved with establishing the annual UK cardiac surgical register in 1978 which provided annual 30 day mortality statistics for all cardiac operations from every cardiac surgical unit in the UK and Ireland.

 Other roles

-Member General Medical Council, GMC, 1983-1989
+Member General Medical Council, GMC, (1983–1989)

 Representing the Royal College of Surgeons, English served initially on the Preliminary Proceedings Committee of the GMC.
 Later, he became a member of the Education Committee the GMC and was involved in the debate on specialist certification.

-President of the International Society for Heart Transplantation 1984–1985
+President of the International Society for Heart Transplantation (1984–1985)

 A founding member of the International Society for Heart Transplantation, English subsequently received the Society's Lifetime Achievement Award 2014.

-President of Royal College of Surgeons 1989–1992
+President of Royal College of Surgeons (1989–1992)

-In 1981, English was elected to the Royal College of Surgeon's Council, following which, in 1989, he became president.
+In 1981, English was elected to the Royal College of Surgeons' Council, following which, in 1989, he became president.

 Some of his achievements as President of RCS included: